Microsoft 365 Authentication in Prowler¶

 Service Principal Authentication (Recommended)¶

-Authentication flag: --sp-env-auth
+Authentication flag for CLI: --sp-env-auth

-Enable Prowler authentication as the Service Principal Application by configuring the following environment variables:
+Authenticate using the Service Principal Application by configuring the following environment variables:

 export AZURE_CLIENT_ID="XXXXXXXXX"